brotatotes/bht-automation/bht gen 1/Mark/Chapter 2/Mark 2 8 bht.md

 # Mark 2:8 Commentary Help Text

 ## BHT:
-In this Bible verse, we are presented with a scenario where Jesus exhibits a supernatural knowledge of the thoughts and intentions of those around him.
-This immediate and fully aware knowledge signifies his divine nature and power to forgive sins.
-Jesus rebukes their evil thoughts, reminding them to align their minds with God's will.
-His ability to perceive their thoughts serves as a convincing evidence of his authority and ability to discern the sacred thoughts of our hearts.
+In this verse, we see a clear depiction of the immediate and supernatural knowledge possessed by Jesus.
+His understanding of people's thoughts and intentions is not only fully and clearly aware, but also extends to the depths of their thinking.
+This divine awareness of their innermost thoughts serves as powerful evidence of His ability to forgive sins.
+Jesus reproves those who reason in their hearts, emphasizing the importance of guarding against the first risings of evil in our hearts and striving for purity in our thoughts and desires.

 ## Choicest Commentary Quotes:
 ### Henry Alford: